Dancing on Ice series 9

 The ninth series of Dancing on Ice aired from 5 January to 9 March 2014 on ITV.
-It was announced on 22 October 2013 that this series would be the show's last, and would be an 'All-Star' series featuring former winners and previous contestants.
+It was announced on 22 October 2013 that this series would be the show's last, and would be an 'All-Stars' series featuring former winners and previous contestants.
 Phillip Schofield and Christine Bleakley returned to present, with Jayne Torvill and Christopher Dean returning as mentors.
-Robin Cousins, Jason Gardiner, Karen Barber, and Ashley Roberts returned to The Ice Panel.
-Cousins was unable to appear on the ice panel during weeks 6 and 7 due to him commentating the 2014 Winter Olympics in Sochi, Russia, and was replaced by original judge Nicky Slater, while Barber acted as head judge.
+Robin Cousins, Jason Gardiner, Karen Barber and Ashley Roberts returned for their ninth, eighth, seventh and second series on The Ice Panel.
+Cousins was unable to appear on the ice panel during weeks 6 and 7 due to him commentating the 2014 Winter Olympics in Sochi, Russia and was replaced by original judge Nicky Slater, while Barber acted as head judge.

 The competition was won by Ray Quinn with professional partner Maria Filippov.

 On 4 September 2017, it was announced on This Morning that Dancing on Ice would return after four years off air.

 Couples

 The official all-star line-up was revealed on 11 December 2013, while the professional partners were revealed on 17 December 2013.